oracle-samples/netsuite-commerce/README.md

 If you have ideas, comments, or issues to discuss, create an issue in this repository.

 See [CONTRIBUTING](CONTRIBUTING.md) for more details.

-## Issues

-This repository is to help developers get started and work on customizations for SuiteCommerce and SuiteCommerce Advanced.
-Do **not** raise issues to ask general questions about SuiteCommerce, or to report bugs with the bundles or NetSuite.
-Issues must relate only to the content within this repository only --- unrelated issues will be closed and/or removed.

 ## Third-Party Libraries